BFF flame logo

 Application

-What disasters has your nation experienced as of late?
-Would it be called a nation who generally knows God's Word or not?
-Have you ever heard the newspaper calling these national disasters as God's judgments?
-Have you thought of them?
-Do you act contritely when they occur or just ignore them?
+What recent disasters has your nation faced?
+Would you consider it a nation that understands God’s Word?
+Have you ever seen newspapers refer to these events as God’s judgments?
+Have you thought about them?
+Do you respond with remorse when they happen, or do you simply ignore them?

 5) God loves us, He won't judge us!
 (Ezekiel 14:21-23)